HadrienG/tutorials/unix/fully_walking.md

 # Introduction to Unix (continued)

-In this part of the Unix tutorial, you will learn to download files, compress and decompress them, and combining commands
+In this part of the Unix tutorial, you will learn to download files, compress and decompress them, and combine commands.

 ## Download files

-`wget` can be used to download files from internet and store them.
-The following downloads and stores a file called to the current directory.
+`wget` can be used to download files from the internet and store them.

 `wget https://raw.githubusercontent.com/HadrienG/tutorials/master/LICENSE`

 will download the file that is located at the above URL on the internet, and put it **in the current directory**.
 This is the license under which this course is released.
-Open in and read it if you like!
+Open it and read it if you like!

 The `-O` option can be used to change the output file name.